AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/overview.md

 ## Exclusions

 AdGuard VPN for Windows can work in two modes: **General** or **Selective**.
 What does this mean?
 If you want the application to work on all but a few sites, activate the **General mode** and list the resources you want to exclude from the tunnel.
 The **Selective mode** has the opposite effect: it activates AdGuard VPN only on the websites specified in the exclusion list.
+Please note that these two modes' exclusions lists are independent from one another.

 ![Exclusions](https://cdn.adguard.com/public/Adguard/kb/VPN/for_windows/exclusions_en.png)